GreensfingeExperiment/.github/profile/README.md

 This study explores how small code adaptations, like disabling non-essential features, can save energy without affecting core functionality.

-Your feedback will help us improve the framework and guide future energy-efficient software practices — `please also send your results to us via email.` (can be found in the "Contact Information" section)
+Your feedback will help us improve the framework and guide future energy-efficient software practices

+Send an email to thiagocarvalhobcc@gmail.com with your group and participant ID in the subject and do not forget to attach the source code you made.

 ---